testyourmine/mzm/docs/bugs_and_glitches.md

 ### Bugs

 - PowerBombExplosion doesn't check if out of bounds, which can lead to memory corruption
-  - Fix: don't check collision with any blocks outside of the room
+  - Fix: Don't check collision with any blocks outside of the room
 - Bomb hover on frozen enemies ([video](https://youtu.be/UIK8YnT1sG4))
 - Warping when Samus stands on multiple respawning enemies and kills one ([video](https://youtu.be/WfxkYSPTjWw))
 - Frame perfect pause buffering on ziplines ignores collision
 - Clipping into slopes ([video](https://www.youtube.com/watch?v=XiZRJesXHWw))
 - It is possible to get an invalid time attack password without cheating, because the time attack anti-cheat check doesn't check wheather maximum ingame time was reached
+  - Fix: Edit `TimeAttackCheckSaveFileValidity` in [time_attack.c](../src/time_attack.c) to check if max ingame time was reached before the first when two times are equal

 ### Oversights and Design Flaws